PavanDongare/jobs/README.md

 - Unstable nw connection handleled by cancelling previous requests .
 - search input is debounced
-- No global state used / No redux or context .
-Parent component performs Network calls & childs are mostly simple components recieing data as prop.
+- No global state used / No redux or context as it was not required (unless if auth & auth based features required) .
+Parent component performs Network calls & children are mostly simple components recieing data as prop.
 - Filters
     - Completed sort by multiple fields combined with search.
     - if Database (mysql) use was allowed, queries would be more fine tuned.